lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/identify-patterns.md

 * [apply to appeal a decision](/docs/core/common-service-patterns/service-patterns/apply-for-something/apply-to-appeal-a-decision/overview)

 ## Tell something
-[Tell something](/docs/core/common-service-patterns/service-patterns/tell-something/overview) helps users to tell us something.
-Typically to update us about changes in circumstance.
+[Tell something](/docs/core/common-service-patterns/service-patterns/tell-something/overview) helps users to update us, such as a change in circumstance.

 The scenarios are: